Drew Hutton: Organiser

 Over the last 29 years Hutton has been a key organiser or spokesperson for campaigns against freeways, the storage and transport of hazardous waste, against evictions of poorer residents in inner-city Brisbane suburbs, nuclear disarmament, public transport and marijuana legalisation.
 He fought against the Bjelke-Petersen government and ended up in court on many occasions as a result.

 Hutton's work against pollution resulted in a 1994 Criminal Justice Commission inquiry into toxic waste dumping in Queensland, an inquiry which highlighted massive problems and led to pressure on the Wayne Goss Government to introduce the Environmental Protection Act.
 He has been active on many environmental campaigns such as land clearing and was involved in the campaign against the war in Iraq.
 Hutton's highest vote as a candidate was 25.64% in the ward of The Gabba in the 2008 Brisbane City Council elections.

 Lock the Gate Alliance

 In June 2011, Hutton was elected president of the Lock the Gate Alliance, an organisation he helped establish the previous year.
 On 9 December 2011 Hutton was found guilty in the Dalby Magistrates Court of 'obstructing a coal seam gas company without reasonable excuse' under s804 of the Petroleum and Gas Act.

 He was protesting against the Queensland Gas Company entering a property in Queensland's Darling Downs when he was arrested in March of that year.
 Hutton has seen the Lock the Gate Alliance member base grow to represent over 30,000 individuals and 280 communities nationwide, and has become a regular spokesperson on the impacts of invasive mining activities on agricultural land, water resources, regional communities and ecologically sensitive areas.

+Removal from the Greens

+Hutton's membership of the Greens was suspended for 2 years before being terminated in July 2025 after making comments on social media about "trans extremists" that were deemed transphobic by the Queensland Greens' Constitution and Arbitration Committee, as well as speaking at two rallies organised by Woman Up Queensland, a group criticised as being a TERF organisation.